transmitterdan/s2spice/README.md

 ### Usage:

 Usage is mostly self explanatory.
+The program is designed to run on a variety of operating systems including Linux and WIndows.
+It should also compile and run under MacOS, however I don't have a compiler or system for testing.

-There are buttons for the following actions:
+There are buttons (and menu options) for the following actions:

 Open, Make LIB, Make SYM, Quit